cong-minhh/moodle-mod_classengage/README.md

 - **Instant Feedback**: Students see immediate results, reinforcing learning concepts on the spot.
 - **Live Leaderboards**: Optional gamification elements to increase motivation.
 - **Dynamic Pacing**: Control the flow of questions to match your lecture speed.
+- **Pause/Resume Control**: Instructors can pause sessions to freeze timers and block submissions, then resume when ready.
+- **Offline Support**: Responses are cached locally when connectivity is lost and automatically synced when restored.
+- **Optimistic UI**: Immediate visual confirmation of answer submission before server acknowledgment.
+- **Real-Time Updates**: Server-Sent Events (SSE) for instant question broadcasts with automatic polling fallback.

+### Instructor Control Panel
+Monitor your class in real-time with the enhanced instructor dashboard:
+- **Live Student Status**: See which students are connected and their answer status, updated every 2 seconds.
+- **Aggregate Statistics**: View connected count, answered count, and pending responses at a glance.
+- **Session Control**: Pause and resume sessions with a single click to manage classroom flow.
+- **Response Distribution**: Real-time visualization of answer distribution with Chart.js graphs.
+- **Connection Indicators**: Monitor your own connection status with automatic reconnection.

 ### Deep Learning Analytics
 Gain actionable insights with our comprehensive analytics dashboard: